Junior Saturday Clubs

 TOPPERS – aged 10 and over

-- 2nd Session - Group A at 13:30 to 16:00.
-Boats come off the water at 15:30, participants are expected to attend a debrief and derig and help stow their boats.
-Parents are welcome to help with clearing away, please ask the instructor to show you what to do.
+- Toppers AM: Beginners and Mixed Ability - 09:30 to 12:00.
+This session is aimed at beginners and those with some experience but who have not yet achieved RYA Stage 2.
+Boats come off the water by 11:45, participants are expected to attend a debrief and if asked, derig and help stow club boats - this will depend on whether the boats are required for the afternoon session.
+Parents are welcome to help with preparation, please ask the instructor to show you what to do.

-- 2nd Session 13:30 to 16:00 – RS Fevas / Lasers : Participants must have attained at least Stage 2 and are expected to attend briefing & debriefing and derig and stow their boats.
+- Fevas PM: 12:30 to 16:00 – RS Fevas / Lasers : Participants should have attained at least RYA Stage 2.
+The session starts with a short fun race, which starts at 13:00, there will be a briefing at 12:40, which sailors should attend, at which point they should be changed and boats rigged, ready to go on the water immediately after the briefing.
+Boats come off the water by 15:45, participants are expected to attend a debrief, derig and stow their boats.
 Those wanting to try a sailing a Laser 4.7 must get prior agreement of the session instructor, permission will depend on a number of factors on the day.

 Saturday Club Etiquette